Good Night is a smart sleep and activity journal that helps users establish better sleeping habits.

 With task flows developed, I sketched out several concepts of what a user interface might look like for these tasks in an effort to explore which options might best address my user’s needs.

-Ways of displaying information and recommendations in a simple, digestible way for users who do not have an in-depth knowledge of sleep science.
+Ways of displaying information and recommendations in a simple, digestible way for users who do not have an in-depth knowledge of sleep science

-I began translating my most viable sketches into digital wireframes, adjusting the spacing and components to suit the screen and grid sizes.
+I began translating my most viable sketches into low-fidelity digital wireframes, adjusting the spacing and components to suit the screen and grid sizes.

-At this stage I began to add iconography and adjust the shapes, corners, and copy to better reflect the desired feeling of the product and have it ready for usability testing.
+Once the screen layouts were in place, I began to add iconography and adjust the shapes, corners, and copy to better reflect the desired feeling of the product and have it ready for usability testing.

-Testing solutions and improving the most viable ones.
+Testing solutions and improving the most viable ones

 After building an InVision prototype out of the mid-fidelity screens, I conducted two rounds of usability testing for Good Night, with five participants each.
-My goal for these sessions was to find out if users could successfully navigate through the primary and secondary tasks laid out during the Develop phase and to iron out the most pressing usability issues.
+My goal for these sessions was to see if users could successfully navigate through the primary and secondary tasks laid out during the Develop phase and to iron out the most pressing usability issues.

 One of the most common issues during the first round of testing was that the users didn’t understand what the Sleep Factor Library was or know what to expect when navigating into that section of the app.
 This was important because, from my interviews, I knew that my users wanted access to information about how their behaviours can affect their sleep, and they had a need to understand the reasoning behind the recommendations and tips being offered to them.
 However, my test users indicated that this information wasn’t being communicated clearly.